streamingfast/substreams/docs/getting-started/quickstart.md

 ```

 {% hint style="info" %}
-**Note**: If you have a lots of weird compilation errors like `cannot find macro 'assert' in this scope`, `cannot find tuple struct or tuple variant 'Some' in this scope`, you probably don't have the target `wasm32-unknown-unknown` installed in your Rust environment, see [Rust installation](../developers-guide/installation-requirements.md#wasm32-unknown-unknown-target) for instructions how to install it.
+**Note**: If you have a lots of weird compilation errors like `cannot find function, tuple struct or tuple variant `Ok` in this scope`, `cannot find macro 'assert' in this scope`, `cannot find tuple struct or tuple variant 'Some' in this scope`, etc. you probably don't have the target `wasm32-unknown-unknown` installed in your Rust environment, install it with `rustup target add wasm32-unknown-unknown`, see [Rust installation](../developers-guide/installation-requirements.md#wasm32-unknown-unknown-target) extra details.
 {% endhint %}

 ### Execute

-To execute, or run, the example use the `substreams` [`run`](../reference-and-specs/command-line-interface.md#run) command:
+To execute, or run, the example use the [`substreams run`](../reference-and-specs/command-line-interface.md#run) command:

 {% code overflow="wrap" %}
 ```bash